 What are sticky prices?

 Sticky prices, also known as price stickiness refers to pricing that is resistant to changing market conditions.
 In other words, even if it is economically optimal to adjust prices to meet demand, businesses are reluctant to do so based.
 Sticky prices exist in markets with imperfect information, lack of competition, or heavy regulation.

 photo credit: Swami Stream

 While stickiness has played tricks with both lowering and raising prices, some goods and services are sticky up or sticky down.
 That means that while they move in one direction easily, getting them to reverse the trend is extremely difficult.
-Wages is a great example.
-People are generally pretty happy when they receive a pay raise, but pay cuts are rare, because your boss is more likely to lay you off or cut your hours than change your pay (sorry, hate to break it to you!).
-Inflation and unions also means that workers are used to and expect their wages to grow over time through legislative or membership pressure, making these “prices” sticky down, where a decrease is unlikely even when it is in the long term interest of the firm and the employee.
+A change in wage is a great example.
+People are generally pretty happy when they receive a pay raise, but pay cuts are rare because your boss is more likely to lay you off or cut your hours than change your pay (sorry, I hate to break it to you!).
+Inflation and unions also mean that workers are used to and expect their wages to grow over time through legislative or membership pressure, making these “prices” sticky down, where a decrease is unlikely, even when it is in the long-term interest of the firm and the employee.

 OK, I get it, but I can change my prices whenever I want...or can I?

 From a pure efficiency standpoint, sticky prices are an abomination because holding an inefficient price results in a deadweight loss since the market suggests there is another optimal price to maximize consumer and producer surplus.
 However, there are a number of reasons why businesses do not change their price as often as Kim Kardashian has a new boyfriend.
 Let’s take a look.

 “Menu Costs” can be expensive